-Typically by the end of the second semester of course work, the student will have developed an area of interest and thoughts about researchable questions related to that topic.
-The next step is for students to organize their ideas into coherent brief statements about the proposed research (i.e., a precis).
+Typically, by the end of the second semester of course work, you will have developed an area of interest and thoughts about researchable questions related to that topic.
+The next step is for you to organize your ideas into coherent brief statements about the proposed research (i.e., a precis).
 This step is likely to be undertaken in the semester before writing the proposal.
 The precis is typically 5-6 double spaced, typed pages depending on the complexity of the topic.
 The precis is not a detailed literature review, but a convincing rationale for the need for the project.
-The document should provide information on students' general research interests, what research led you to this interest, and how their research will address key issues and move the field forward.
+The document should provide information on your general research interests, what research led you to this interest, and how their research will address key issues and move the field forward.
 The format should adhere to the style set forth in the Publication Manual of the American Psychological Association (APA), Seventh Edition.

-The precis should include general information related to the following questions. .
+The precis should include general information related to the following questions.

-- 1) What is the rationale for the study? - 2) What is the problem, issue, question, or hypothesis? - 3) What have others speculated, asserted, found, and/or concluded about this problem, issue, or question? - 4) What do the student propose to do to investigate it? - 5) What knowledge could be added to the literature that we didn't know before?
+- 1) What is the rationale for the study? - 2) What is the problem, issue, question, or hypothesis? - 3) What have others speculated, asserted, found, and/or concluded about this problem, issue, or question? - 4) What do you propose to do to investigate it? - 5) What knowledge could be added to the literature that we didn't know before?

 Specific details related to procedures and analysis of the study are not required for the precis.
-Students are not expected to have answers to the questions but rather show that they have begun thinking about these issues and have ideas of how to proceed based on the literature they have read.
+You are not expected to have answers to the questions but rather show that you have begun thinking about these issues and have ideas of how to proceed based on the literature you have read.

-When the student has completed the precis, he/she should submit it to the faculty sponsor or intended chair, allow him or her sufficient reading time, and schedule a meeting to obtain feedback.
-Students should use the feedback and questions to revise the precis.
-When the student and thesis chair are satisfied with the substance of the precis, a meeting should occur to make plans for future thesis work.
-The precis is then made available to targeted committee members and should be used as a guide for conversation during the precis meeting to help the student develop ideas for their next steps as well as ensure all committee members are informed on the general topic of the student's dissertation.
+When you have completed the precis, you should submit it to the faculty sponsor or intended chair, allow them sufficient reading time, and schedule a meeting to obtain feedback.
+You should use the feedback and questions to revise the precis.
+When you and the thesis chair are satisfied with the substance of the precis, a meeting should occur to make plans for future thesis work.
+The precis is then made available to targeted committee members and should be used as a guide for conversation during the precis meeting to help you develop ideas for their next steps as well as ensure all committee members are informed on the general topic of your thesis.